HuygensING/translatin-manif/docs/trans.md

 (instead of `dirkr` pass your own user name on the remote machine).

-You see the material pop up in
+You see the material pop up in the public repo, but note that it ends up in a directory that is not tracked by git and not pushed to the online repo.

 ```
 ~/gitlab.huc.knaw.nl/translatin/corpus/local